MicrosoftDocs/power-automate-docs/articles/desktop-flows/capacity-utilization-process.md

 > [!NOTE]
 >
-> By clicking on a machine, you can edit its unattended bots setting and its auto-allocation setting.
+> By selecting a machine, you can edit its unattended bots setting and its auto-allocation setting.
 > Machines can be, when necessary (in case of overage), prioritized based on their unattended runs.
 > Cloud flow using process capacity will be added to the page in a future release

 ## Capacity overage